018: How to Get That Internal Promotion

 An internal job interview is different than with external candidates.
 Some of the most awkward interviews I’ve ever been in have been with internal candidates who didn’t know how to approach my questions because they weren’t strangers to the company and at least some of the people in the room.

-Here are my six top suggestions for acing internal job opportunities:
+Here are my top eight suggestions for acing internal job opportunities:

 Cross all of your “t’s” and dot all of your “I’s” just as if you were an external candidate.